 Spray your clothing with insect repellent.

-Make sure you avoid hives and nests.
+Avoid hives and nests.
 Have the nests removed by professionals.

 If an insect comes near you, stay calm and walk away slowly.